 (Aï-thá-nee)

-An ancient Greek grape variety that is mainly grown in the Cyclades.
-It is an acidic and aromatic grape.
+One of the most ancient Greek grape varieties that is mainly grown in the Cyclades.
+Dating back thousands of years, it is an acidic and aromatic grape that has been cultivated since antiquity.
 Aidani is used in making both dry and sweet wines.

 Athiri